tsmith4014/tsmith4014/README.md

 ## 🌱 I’m currently diving deep into:

 - **AWS Architecture**:
+  - Using Terraform to provision AWS resources.
+  - Ansible configuration of AWS resources.
   - Building secure and scalable VPCs with multiple subnets.
   - Implementing NAT Gateways to allow private servers Internet access via a public server on the same VPC.
   - Configuring Security Groups and NACLs for robust security measures.